Raman-Scattering Detection of Nearly Degenerate $s$-Wave and $d$-Wave Pairing Channels in Iron-Based Ba$_{0.6}$K$_{0.4}$Fe$_2$As$_2$ and Rb$_{0.8}$Fe$_{1.6}$Se$_2$ Superconductors

+The ${\rm Ba_{0.6}K_{0.4}Fe_2As_2}$ sample has a transition temperature $T_c$ of 39\,K. Good crystallinity and low defect concentration were shown by x-ray diffraction and specific heat measurements \cite{Shen:2011}. ${\rm Rb_{0.8}Fe_{1.6}Se_2}$ has a sharp transition at $T_c=32$\,K \cite{Tsurkan:2011}.
+The recently discovered layered structure \cite{Ksenofontov:2011} has little influence on the light scattering experiments since only the metallic (superconducting) part contributes to the particle-hole continuum.

-The experiments were performed with standard light scattering equipment.
+The experiments were performed with standard light scattering equipment \cite{Devereaux:2007} using a solid state laser emitting at 532\,nm.
+The ${\rm Rb_{0.8}Fe_{1.6}Se_2}$ crystal was cleaved \textit{in situ} at low temperature.
 The figures display the Raman susceptibilities $R\chi^{\prime\prime}_{\gamma,\gamma}(\Omega,T)=S(\Omega,T)\{1+n(T,\Omega)\}^{-1}$ where $R$ is an experimental constant, $S$ is the van Hove function being proportional to the rate of scattered photons, and $n$ is the Bose-Einstein distribution.
-The polarizations of the incoming and scattered photons are given with respect to the 1\,Fe unit cell [Fig.~\ref{fig:structure}\,(b)] relevant for the electronic properties.
+The polarizations of the incoming and scattered photons are given with respect to the 1\,Fe unit cell [Fig.~\ref{fig:structure}\,(b)] relevant for the electronic properties [for details see Supplemental Material (SM)].
 The related excitation symmetries translate into sensitivities in momentum space for electron-hole excitations \cite{Devereaux:2007} as shown in the insets of Figs.~\ref{fig:RFS_data} and \ref{fig:BKFA_data}.
-The symmetry properties of the collective modes reflect those of the subdominant channels in the potential $V_{\vk,\vk^{\prime}}$ which do not support pairing in the ground state \cite{Monien:1990}.
+The symmetry properties of the collective modes reflect those of the subdominant channels in the potential $V_{\textbf{k},\textbf{k}^{\prime}}$ which do not support pairing in the ground state \cite{Monien:1990}.